Downtown South

 Downtown South is a proposed 140-acre (57 ha) real estate development by Kane Realty located to the south of downtown Raleigh, North Carolina.
 Anchored by a soccer stadium and VR center, the US$2.2 billion project could feature as many as 23 high-rise structures with office, residential, hotel, and retail spaces.
-The first phase is expected to start construction in 2023 with the construction of a 24-story apartment building and 27-story office tower.
+The first phase includes the construction of a 24-story apartment building and 27-story office tower.
 Later phases could include buildings as tall as 40 stories.

 In the event Raleigh wins the bid for the 2029 World University Games, it is likely that some events will be hosted at the Downtown South development.
 In addition, office space, hotel space, conference rooms, and the VR facility may be used for supporting infrastructure.

 Sports and entertainment

 Across its 140 acres, the Downtown South is expected to be home to a soccer practice facility, 20,000-seat stadium, small outdoor amphitheater, and an indoor VR Center.

 Steve Malik began to collaborate with Kane Realty in 2018 hoping to attract Major League Soccer (MLS) to Raleigh.
 However, the MLS ultimately chose Charlotte, North Carolina, delaying the Downtown South development's construction.
-Despite the bid falling through, Malik still hopes to relocate the North Carolina FC and Carolina Courage to the stadium upon its completion, but the stadium is on hold until further notice.
+Despite the bid falling through, Malik still hopes to relocate the North Carolina FC and North Carolina Courage to the stadium upon its completion, but the stadium is on hold until further notice.

 Delays and lawsuits

-The Downtown South development was paused due to the Covid-19 Pandemic, affecting project finances, zoning requests, and blueprints.
+The Downtown South development was paused due to the COVID-19 pandemic, affecting project finances, zoning requests, and blueprints.

-Many citizens were concerned about the displacement and harm the development could cause to the community.
-After the MLS chose Charlotte for the location of its 30th team, many doubted the continued need for the project.
-Raleigh City Council denied the many proposals and requests, believing the rezoning application was "disregarded equity and fairness."
+Some residents were concerned about the displacement and harm the development could cause to the community.
+After the MLS chose Charlotte for the location of its 30th team, some doubted the continued need for the project.
+Raleigh City Council denied several proposals and requests, believing the rezoning application "disregarded equity and fairness."
 After a series of council meetings, the project was eventually approved on December 15, 2020, though the stadium was later put on hold.

-After this approval, Kane Realty bought remaining land needed for the project, which later resulted in a lawsuit being filed against the project on March 30, 2021 by a small business located on the site A hearing related to the lawsuit is scheduled before the NC Court of Appeals in February 2023.
+After this approval, Kane Realty bought the remaining land needed for the project, which later resulted in a lawsuit against the project on March 30, 2021, by a small business located on the site.
+A hearing related to the lawsuit was scheduled before the NC Court of Appeals in February 2023.